drewdorris/Powder/README.md

 Create versatile "Powders" with particles and sound effects that players can have fun with

-Powders can:
+### Powders can:
 * Have a 3D map of particles
 * Have motion
 * Create sound effects
-* Create a dust/glow effect (todo)
+* Create a dust/glow effect
 * Repeat until cancelled
 * Follow eye direction or just body direction
-* Have a set spacing between each particle
+* Have a set spacing between each set particle